 - A spumific agent which decomposes together with the melting of the binder, to liberate large volumes of non-flammable gases.
 These gases include carbon dioxide, ammonia and water vapour.
 The production of these gases causes the carbonaceous char to swell or foam and expand to provide an insulating layer many times the original coating thickness.

-They are mainly used in buildings where the fire resistance requirements are 30, 60 and 90 minutes.
+Thin film intumescent coatings are mainly used in buildings where the fire resistance requirements are 30, 60 and 90 minutes.
 In recent years, a number of products have been developed which can provide 120 minutes fire resistance .
 They can be applied either on-site or off-site.
-In general, most on-site application is carried out using water based materials.
-However, where the structure to which the material is applied is not to have an end use in a dry, heated (C1) environment, solvent based materials are commonly used.
-Solvent based materials also tend to be able to cover a wider range of section factors than water based materials and can be used on-site to protect smaller sections requiring high thicknesses.
+In general, for structures in a C1 environment (dry internal steelwork), most on-site application is carried out using water-based materials.
+For more aggressive environments, solvent-based products are commonly applied.
+Solvent-based materials also tend to be able to cover a wider range of section factors than water-based materials and can be used on-site to protect smaller sections requiring high thicknesses.

-Typical expansion ratios are about 50:1, i.e. a 1mm thick coating will expand to about 50mm when affected by fire.
+Typical expansion ratios are about 50:1, i.e. a 1mm thick coating will expand to about 50mm when affected by heat.

 Detailed guidance on the specification and installation of site applied, thin film intumescent coatings is available from the Association for Specialist Fire Protection.

-The development of an industry to apply thin film intumescent coatings off-site has been a UK success story which is now being exported across the world.
-The process usually involves application in a large, well ventilated and heated facility remote from the construction site.
-It has a number of distinct advantages:
+Off-site application usually involves coating the steelwork in a large, well ventilated and heated facility remote from the construction site.
+Off-site application has a number of distinct advantages:

 - Improved quality control